 Why Most Modern Mattresses Should Not Be Flipped

-The old flip-your-mattress rule came from a different era.
-Many older innersprings were built with usable sleep surfaces on both sides, so flipping helped spread wear.
-Most current mattresses are engineered differently: the comfort system sits on top, and the support core sits underneath.
-That stack is deliberate, not cosmetic.
+The old flip-your-mattress rule came from a different kind of bed.
+Many older innerspring models had usable sleep surfaces on both sides, so flipping helped spread wear.
+Most current mattresses are built differently.
+The comfort layers sit on top, and the support core sits underneath.
+That layout is intentional.

 The construction is directional

-On a typical modern bed, the top layers are there to contour and absorb pressure, while the base layers hold the shape of the mattress and stabilize the sleeper.
-In other words, the bed has an intended top and bottom.
-That is especially true for layered foam beds, most hybrids, and mattresses with specialty comfort builds.
+On a typical modern mattress, the upper layers are meant to contour and absorb pressure, while the lower layers stabilize the body and preserve the bed’s shape.
+In practical terms, the mattress has a real top and a real bottom.
+That is especially common with foam beds, most hybrids, and specialty comfort builds.

 Usually not flippable